 Wherever you are in the world, there is something you can do.

-Become familiar with the mission and goals of koala charities and see what you can do to help them fulfil their mission.
-For instance, the Koala Clancy Foundation is looking to plant 300,000 trees by 2030 and save koalas of the You Yangs in Victoria.
-How can you make a difference?
-In 2023, they've planted the most trees they've ever planted in a year, with 33,518 trees going into the ground - a tremendous group effort by everyone including volunteers, supporters and donors.
+Become familiar with the mission and goals of koala charities and see what you can do to help them fulfil their mission to help koalas and save their habitat.
+For instance, the Koala Clancy Foundationis looking to plant 300,000 trees by 2030 and save koalas of the You Yangs in Victoria.
 Groups can make a difference!
-Find out more about that wonderful achievement here.
+Find out more about three achievements here with fundraising, koalas having been seen in a new planting area, and 11,374 trees having been planted!

 Businesses, why not have a team building day helping with a tree planting?
 This could be great PR for your comapny and give employees something meaningful and different to do.